 After the shooting, Summers disappeared into the woods.
 A manhunt was organized but failed to capture him.

-The thing to remember about these two towns is they
+Gibbs City The thing to remember about these two towns is they were essentially the same town, at different times and places.
+Atkinson came first. |

 Several days previously, Summers and a friend named George Finch had gone fishing together in a small stream in a swamp a few miles south of town, riding there on a borrowed railroad handcar.
 The day after the shooting, Finch was handed a note addresses to him and delivered by one of the homesteaders.
 It had no signature, but Finch recognized the handwriting.
 It said: "George, do as we did Sunday, and be mum."